 Hypergrace, according to a mainstream Christian news magazine, is a dangerous and unbiblical teaching.
 By proclaiming the unconditional love of God and forgiveness for all, hypergrace preachers have taken grace too far.
 We have made grace unbalanced and radical.

-Hypergrace, apparently, is unbiblical.
-It’s a modern invention based on a few scriptures taken out of context, and it does not reflect the whole counsel of God.
+According to some, hypergrace is unbiblical and dangerous.
+It’s a modern invention based on a few scriptures taken out of context, and it does not reflect the whole gospel.

 Six pictures of God’s grace

 In him we have redemption through his blood, the forgiveness of sins, in accordance with the riches of God’s grace.
 (Ephesians 1:7)

 God is rich in grace, but how rich is he?
 The word for riches in this verse (ploutos) is the same word used to describe God’s wisdom and knowledge (Rom 11:33).
 God is as rich in grace as he is in wisdom.
 How wise is God?
 He is exceedingly wise!
 He is hyper-wise.
 As for one, so for the other.

 Limit God’s grace and you limit his wisdom.

 And God raised us up with Christ and seated us with him in the heavenly realms in Christ Jesus, in order that in the coming ages he might show the incomparable riches of his grace, expressed in his kindness to us in Christ Jesus.
 (Ephesians 2:6-7)